-Amazon RDS provides two different methods for backing up and restoring your DB Instance(s) automated backups and database snapshots (DB Snapshots).
+Amazon RDS provides two different methods for backing up and restoring your DB instance(s) automated backups and database snapshots (DB Snapshots).

-The automated backup feature of Amazon RDS enables point-in-time recovery of your DB Instance.
+The automated backup feature of Amazon RDS enables point-in-time recovery of your DB instance.
 When automated backups are turned on for your DB Instance, Amazon RDS automatically performs a full daily snapshot of your data (during your preferred backup window) and captures transaction logs (as updates to your DB Instance are made).
-When you initiate a point-in-time recovery, transaction logs are applied to the most appropriate daily backup in order to restore your DB Instance to the specific time you requested.
-Amazon RDS retains backups of a DB Instance for a limited, user-specified period of time called the retention period, which by default is one day but can be set to up to thirty five days.
+When you initiate a point-in-time recovery, transaction logs are applied to the most appropriate daily backup in order to restore your DB instance to the specific time you requested.
+Amazon RDS retains backups of a DB Instance for a limited, user-specified period of time called the retention period, which by default is 7 days but can be set to up to 35 days.
 You can initiate a point-in-time restore and specify any second during your retention period, up to the Latest Restorable Time.
-You can use the DescribeDBInstances API to return the latest restorable time for you DB Instance(s), which is typically within the last five minutes.
-Alternatively, you can find the Latest Restorable Time for a DB Instance by selecting it in the AWS Management Console and looking in the “Description” tab in the lower panel of the Console.
+You can use the DescribeDBInstances API to return the latest restorable time for you DB instance, which is typically within the last five minutes.
+Alternatively, you can find the Latest Restorable Time for a DB instance by selecting it in the AWS Management Console and looking in the “Description” tab in the lower panel of the Console.

-Please note: When you perform a restore operation to a point in time or from a DB Snapshot, a new DB Instance is created with a new endpoint (the old DB Instance can be deleted with the AWS Management Console or DeleteDBInstance API, if so desired).
+Please note: When you perform a restore operation to a point in time or from a DB Snapshot, a new DB Instance is created with a new endpoint (the old DB Instance can be deleted if so desired).
 This is done to enable you to create multiple DB Instances from a specific DB Snapshot or point in time.

-By default and at no additional charge, Amazon RDS enables automated backups of your DB Instance with a 1 day retention period.
+By default, Amazon RDS enables automated backups of your DB Instance with a 7 day retention period.
 Free backup storage is limited to the size of your provisioned database and only applies to active DB Instances.
-For example, if you have 10GB-months of provisioned database storage, we will provide at most 10GB-months of backup storage at no additional charge.
+For example, if you have 100 GB of provisioned database storage over the month, we will provide 100 GB-months of backup storage at no additional charge.

 Amazon RDS DB snapshots and automated backups are stored in S3.

-When you delete a DB Instance, you can create a final DB Snapshot upon deletion; if you do, you can use this DB Snapshot to restore the deleted DB Instance at a later date.
-Amazon RDS retains this final user-created DB Snapshot along with all other manually created DB Snapshots after the DB Instance is deleted.
+When you delete a DB instance, you can create a final DB snapshot upon deletion; if you do, you can use this DB snapshot to restore the deleted DB instance at a later date.
+Amazon RDS retains this final user-created DB snapshot along with all other manually created DB snapshots after the DB instance is deleted.
 Refer to the pricing page for details of backup storage costs.

-Automated backups are deleted when the DB Instance is deleted.
+Automated backups are deleted when the DB instance is deleted.
 Only manually created DB Snapshots are retained after the DB Instance is deleted.

 If your AWS account was created before 2013-12-04, you may be able to run Amazon RDS in an Amazon Elastic Compute Cloud (EC2)-Classic environment.
-The basic functionality of Amazon RDS is the same regardless of whether VPC is used.
+The basic functionality of Amazon RDS is the same regardless of whether EC2-Classic or EC2-VPC is used.
 Amazon RDS manages backups, software patching, automatic failure detection, read replicas and recovery whether your DB Instances are deployed inside or outside a VPC.
 For more information about the differences between EC2-Classic and EC2-VPC, see the EC2 documentation.

 A DB Subnet Group is a collection of subnets that you may want to designate for your RDS DB Instances in a VPC.
 Each DB Subnet Group should have at least one subnet for every Availability Zone in a given Region.
 When creating a DB Instance in VPC, you will need to select a DB Subnet Group.
 Amazon RDS then uses that DB Subnet Group and your preferred Availability Zone to select a subnet and an IP address within that subnet.
 Amazon RDS creates and associates an Elastic Network Interface to your DB Instance with that IP address.

-Please note that, we strongly recommend you use the DNS Name to connect to your DB Instance as the underlying IP address can change (e.g., during a failover).
+Please note that, we strongly recommend you use the DNS Name to connect to your DB Instance as the underlying IP address can change (e.g., during failover).